 It is possible to deduct insurance premiums from your business expenses.
 You can subtract the following insurance premiums as business expenses: professional liability insurance, general liability insurance, cyber insurance, and commercial property insurance among others.
 By deducting various business expenses from your taxable income, you reduce your taxable income.
 You must include the cost of insurance for vehicles, rental property, manufacturing, and vehicles.

 Your premiums together with other deductible expenses should be signed before you start getting tax benefits from them.
 For instance, medical expenses and health insurance should be at least 10% of your gross income before you start getting tax deductions.
-However, there are certain insurances you cannot deduct as business expenses like homeowner’s insurance and auto insurance.
+However, there are certain insurances you cannot deduct as business expenses like homeowner’s insurance and and best cheap auto insurance.
 You can only deduct car insurance if you use the vehicle for your business.

 The Tax Act Business in Canada maximizes the deductions that you are entitled to get together with other business expenses.
 You must get more information about how taxes and insurance work before you start a business so that you do not violate the laws.
 Both tax and insurance are somehow related though the link is indirect.
 The amount you pay for taxes is somehow affected by other expenses related to insurance you pay for different elements of your business.